schneems/schneems/_posts/2025-03-26-a-daft-procmacro-trick-how-to-emit-partialcode-errors.md

 First, proc-macros cannot emit warnings.
 If the coder entered slightly off information that wouldn't affect compilation, the macro author must choose between letting it slide or raising an error.
 There's no in-between.

 When there's a problem but daft can determine programmer intent, it will emit code and errors.
 I call this a "warning error."
 The primary example in snapshot testing is when the `#[daft(leaf)]`  attribute is used on an enum that is already a leaf by default (this is an internal concept to the crate).

 > Note that the daft crate does not use "warning error" as terminology.
 I am making that distinction based on my [analysis of the snapshot test.
 Notes are here.](https://gist.github.com/schneems/6e27cc2e7fe8dea212f95ed9e154bbc7).

-The program can fail to compile even when code is emitted without error, for example, if a trait bound is not satisfied.
-The macro author cannot detect the problem in this failure mode because the reflection tools don't expose the necessary information.
-They must rely on the compiler.
+Second, the program can fail to compile even when code is emitted without error, for example, if a trait bound is not satisfied.
+The macro author cannot detect the problem because the reflection tools don't expose the necessary information.
+They must rely on the compiler errors to guide their user.

-Finally, there are situations where we cannot safely emit code because an input is ambiguous or wrong.
+Finally, there are situations where the author cannot safely emit code because an input is ambiguous or wrong.
 With these "plain" errors, if the macro author tried to guess and got it incorrect, they're feeding rust-analyzer incorrect information, which might confuse the end user more.
 For example, if an attribute that doesn't exist, such as `#[daft(unknown)]`, is found, the macro author has no idea what was intended there and shouldn't guess.

-If you're curious about how I came to this conclusion, you can see my [initial research with links to code and my thoughts on why code is emitted or not](https://gist.github.com/schneems/6e27cc2e7fe8dea212f95ed9e154bbc7).
-I even found a snapshot case where code isn't emitted, but I advocate that it would be safe to do so!
+While working on this classification exercise I found two snapshot tests where code isn't emitted but could be.

 ## Should all proc macros emit code + errors?